improves mother and child care in Afrika

 The capital is spent in accordance with the objective of the Mount Meru Foundation.

-- The income of the foundation goes entirely to the purchase of sound ultrasound equipment.
+- The income of the foundation goes entirely to training healthcare providers in ultrasound and the purchase of proper ultrasound equipment.

 All additional costs, such as travel costs, are for the account of the board members.

-The Mount Meru Hospital is responsible for the maintenance of the device and further training of obstetric staff.
+The Mount Meru Hospital is responsible for maintenance of the device and further training of midwives.